jbcodeforce/vuejs-studies/docs/index.md

   .mount('#app')
 ```

+* The router instance can be accessed in any component via `this.$router`
-* Change the main App.vue by adding a content and a router-view object, remove the component declaration in the script section
+* Change the main App.vue by adding a content and a `router-view` object, remove the component declaration in the script section

 ```html
 <v-content>